-- a Separation and Distribution Agreement that will set forth Illumina's and our agreements regarding the principal actions that both parties will take in connection with the Spin-Off and aspects of our relationship following the Spin-Off; - a Tax Matters Agreement that will govern the respective rights, responsibilities and obligations of Illumina and us after the Spin-Off with respect to all tax matters and will include restrictions to preserve the tax-free status of the Distribution; and - a Stockholder and Registration Rights Agreement that will govern the respective rights, responsibilities and obligations of Illumina and us after the Spin-Off with respect to Illumina's continuing ownership of GRAIL common stock.
+- a Separation and Distribution Agreement that will set forth Illumina's and our agreements regarding the principal actions that both parties will take in connection with the Spin-Off and aspects of our relationship following the Spin-Off; - a Tax Matters Agreement that will govern the respective rights, responsibilities and obligations of Illumina and us after the Spin-Off with respect to all tax matters and will include restrictions to preserve the tax-free status of the Distribution; - an Employee Matters Agreement that will address employment, compensation, and benefits matters, including the allocation and treatment of assets and liabilities relating to employees and compensation and benefits plans and programs in which our employees participate; and - a Stockholder and Registration Rights Agreement that will govern the respective rights, responsibilities and obligations of Illumina and us after the Spin-Off with respect to Illumina's continuing ownership of GRAIL common stock.

 In addition to the above agreements, we are also currently party to, or intend to enter into, various other agreements with Illumina and its subsidiaries, including a supply and commercialization agreement and license agreements.
-We describe these arrangements in greater detail under the section entitled "Certain Relationships and Related Party Transactions" beginning on page 217 of this Information Statement and describe some of the risks of these arrangements under the section entitled "Risk Factors-Risks Relating to the Spin-Off" beginning on page 87 of this Information Statement.
+We describe these arrangements in greater detail under the section entitled "Certain Relationships and Related Party Transactions" beginning on page 223 of this Information Statement and describe some of the risks of these arrangements under the section entitled "Risk Factors-Risks Relating to the Spin-Off" beginning on page 88 of this Information Statement.
 Dividend Policy We do not anticipate paying any cash dividends in the foreseeable future.
 Any future determination to pay dividends on our common stock will be made at the discretion of our Board and will depend upon certain factors.
 For more information, see the section entitled "Dividend Policy."
 Transfer Agent Computershare Trust Company, N.A. ("Computershare").
 Risk Factors Our business faces both general and specific risks and uncertainties.
 Our business also faces risks relating to the Spin-Off.
 Following the Spin-Off, we will also face risks associated with being an independent, publicly traded company.
-Accordingly, you should read carefully the information set forth under the section entitled "Risk Factors" beginning on page 30 of this Information Statement.
+Accordingly, you should read carefully the information set forth under the section entitled "Risk Factors" beginning on page 31 of this Information Statement.